-Nanci Morrison has taken on the job of Secretary for the Board, even as she continues to serve on both the Finance and Events Committees.
-She writes "I have loved books since I was a child and the book-mobile would come every two weeks.
-Reading is the key to knowledge and being able to read well makes everything in life easier.
-I would like everyone to benefit from the joys of reading and all the Library has to offer.
-It is such a delightful place!"
+Nanci Morrison has taken on the ion of Secretary for the Board even as she continues to serve on both the finance and events committees She writes "I have loved hooks since was a child and the book-moblle would come every two weeks.
+Reading is the key to knowledge and being able to read well makes everything in life easier would like everyone to benefit from the joys of reading and all the Library has to offer.
+It is such a delightful place!'

-A native San Diegan, she recently moved to Palm Springs with her husband of 36 years, two black labs named Nick and Nora, and a black cat named Freddie, who is her office mate and is sometimes helpful, but not always, at the keyboard.
+A native San Diegan. she recently moved to Pam Springs with her husband of 36 years, two black labs named Nick and Nora, and a black cat named Freddie, who is her office mate and is sometimes helpful, but not always, at the keyboard.

 Michael has lived in Palm Springs since 2012, after retiring as an architect in Los Angeles; he is also on the Palm Springs Planning Commission.

-I recently retired from a great lifetime career as a Critical Care RN, moving from Santa Ana to beautiful Palm Springs in 2006, with its slower, friendlier pace.
-Having always sought out libraries for the peaceful energy they provide, when I came to study in the Palm Springs library for the first time, I was enchanted by its openness, the friendly staff and, of course, the delightful koi pond.
+Rosemary Flaherty: I recently retired from a great lifetime career as a Critical Care RN, moving from Santa Ana to beautiful Palm Springs in 2006. with its slower, friendlier pace.
+Having always sought out libraries for the peaceful energy the provide, when I came to study in the Palm Springs Library for the first time, I was enchanted by its openness, the friendly staff and of course, the delightful Koi Pond.

 Wanda Turman is not new to libraries; she and her three siblings were the children of a railroad man who lived all over Southern California, from the beach to the Colorado River.
-After college, she worked for the State of California in different capacities over twenty-five years, spending the final years with the California Department of Corrections in Blythe.
+After college, she worked for the state of California in different capacities over twenty-five years, spending the final years with the California Department of Corrections in Blythe.
 She retired to Palm Springs six years ago and has kept busy volunteering for small theater groups and helping the Friends with Book Sales and Library events.
-"I love the library," she said.
-"The first thing we would do when moving to a new town was to check in at the library.
-Then it wasn’t a new town anymore!”
-She now also assists with book sorting and membership mailings.

-Ginger Semple is a retired Registered Nurse who relocated here from Chicago and immediately joined the FOPSL Book Club.
-This led to volunteering at book sales and ultimately, selling some of those books online.
+Ginger Semple is a retired Registered Nurse who relocated here from Chicago and immediately joined the FOPLS Book Cub.
+This lead to volunteering at book sales and ultimately, selling some of those books online.
 Her favorite book of recent times is A Gentleman in Moscow by Amor Towles.